pnatsi/HBinspector/README.md

 # HBinspector
 Script to produce the hidden break plot from a 28S sequence and a paired RNA-seq dataset.
+This script depends on the following software to run:
+- kallisto (can be downloaded [here](www.google.com))
+- samtools (can be downloaded here)
+- bedtools (can be downloaded here)
 <br>
 <br>
 ## Arguments